Income tax in Canada: Personal income taxes

 Employers may also deduct Canada Pension Plan/Quebec Pension Plan (CPP/QPP) contributions, Employment Insurance (EI) and Provincial Parental Insurance (PPIP) premiums from their employees' gross pay.
 Employers then send these deductions to the taxing authority.

 Individuals who have overpaid taxes or had excess tax deducted at source will receive a refund from the CRA upon filing their annual tax return.

-Generally, personal income tax returns for a particular year must be filed with CRA on or before April 30 of the following year.

 Basic calculation

 An individual taxpayer must report his or her total income for the year.
 Certain deductions are allowed in determining "net income", such as deductions for contributions to Registered Retirement Savings Plans, union and professional dues, child care expenses, and business investment losses.
 Net income is used for determining several income-tested social benefits provided by the federal and provincial/territorial governments.
 Further deductions are allowed in determining "taxable income", such as capital losses, half of capital gains included in income, and a special deduction for residents of northern Canada.
 Deductions permit certain amounts to be excluded from taxation altogether.

 "Tax payable before credits" is determined using five tax brackets and tax rates.
 Non-refundable tax credits are then deducted from tax payable before credits for various items such as a basic personal amount, dependents, Canada/Quebec Pension Plan contributions, Employment Insurance premiums, disabilities, tuition and education and medical expenses.
-These credits are calculated by multiplying the credit amount (e.g., the basic personal amount of $11,038 in 2013) by the lowest tax rate.
+These credits are calculated by multiplying the credit amount (e.g., the basic personal amount of $14,538–$16,129 in 2025) by the lowest tax rate.
 This mechanism is designed to provide equal benefit to taxpayers regardless of the rate at which they pay tax.

-A non-refundable tax credit for charitable donations is calculated at the lowest tax rate for the first $200 in a year, and at the highest tax rate for the portion in excess of $200.
+A non-refundable tax credit for charitable donations is calculated at the lowest tax rate for the first $200 in a year, and at the second-highest or highest tax rate for the portion in excess of $200.
 Donations can result in a reduction in taxes of between 40 and 60% of the donation depending on the province of the taxpayer and type of property donated.
 This tax credit is designed to encourage more generous charitable giving.

 Certain other tax credits are provided to recognize tax already paid so that the income is not taxed twice: